globocom/cmak/Readme.md

 ## Introduction

-> An Docker container build to facilitate manage kafka without need to install CMAK hardcode and it's dependencies.
+> An Docker container build to make easier manage kafka without need to install CMAK hardcode and it's dependencies.

 > You will just need have  Zookeeper host or hosts runing and pass it with enviroment variable called ZK_HOSTS as the example bellow.